jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/documentation-requirements.md

 - [ ] Documentation is reviewed for quality
 - [ ] Documentation is validated for completeness
 - [ ] Documentation is checked for consistency
-- [ ] Documentation is finalized and delivered
+- [ ] Documentation is finalized and delivered to {{ output_report }}

-This prompt ensures comprehensive documentation of the category representation assessment process while maintaining high documentation standards and process integrity.
+This prompt ensures comprehensive documentation of all human judgment tasks while maintaining high documentation standards and process integrity.